wavemaker/docs/website/blog/2020-04-30-covid19-visualization-using-wavemaker-part-2.md

 ### Configuring axes

-After binding the variable for the dataset, both x-axis and y-axis provider attributes from the dataset for configuration.
-By just picking the attributes your chart will be ready for viewing.
+After binding the variable for the dataset, configure x-axis and y-axis from the attributes of the dataset.
+By just picking these attributes your chart will be ready for viewing.

-In this particular case for the [bar chart](/learn/app-development/widgets/chart/chart-widget#4-bar-chart), we have picked country on x-axis and confirmedCases attribute from API to be depicted for each country.
+In this particular case for the [bar chart](/learn/app-development/widgets/chart/chart-widget#4-bar-chart), we have picked *country* on x-axis and *confirmedCases* attribute from API, to be depicted for each country on y-axis.

 ### Configuring titles